nutellarlz/AppHubAppRepo/README.md

 # AppHubAppRepo
-A repo for all apps in the [AppHub Market](https://github.com/JTechMe/AppHub) for Android
+A GitHub repo for all apps that will be moved to the future AppHub server.
+The [AppHub Market](https://github.com/JTechMe/AppHub) currently uses the F-Droid server.

 An example of how to get started can be found in the JumpGo app folder located in apk/com.jtechme.jumpgo/ in both the apps/ folder and the source/ folder.